kubernetes/website/content/en/blog/_posts/2022-12-16-statefulset-migration.md

 You lose the self-healing benefit of the StatefulSet controller when your Pods fail or are evicted.

-This feature enables a StatefulSet to be responsible for a range of ordinals within a logical range of `[0, N)`.
-With it, you can scale down a range (`[0, k)`) in a source cluster, and scale up the complementary range (`[k, N)`) in a destination cluster, while maintaining application availability.
+Kubernetes v1.26 enables a StatefulSet to be responsible for a range of ordinals within a half-open interval `[0, N)` (the ordinals 0, 1, ...
+N-1).
+With it, you can scale down a range
+(`[0, k)`) in a source cluster, and scale up the complementary range (`[k, N)`) in a destination cluster, while maintaining application availability.
 This enables you to retain *at most one* semantics and